dangrie158/dolce/docs/advanced/custom-templates.md

 ## Overriding a Template

-When rendering a message, Dolce first checks if the template file exists inside `DOLCE_CUSTOM_TEPLATE_PATH`.
+When rendering a message, Dolce first checks if the template file exists inside `DOLCE_CUSTOM_TEMPLATE_PATH`.
 Only if this lookup fails the default template gets used, so to override the template for one or more notifier, create the following file: